shoumodip/ido.nvim/wiki/ux.md

 - The name of the layout cannot be `setup` or `default`

 ### `ido.layouts.setup()`
 There is a helper function called `ido.layouts.setup()` which you can use.
-Like with the `ido.options.setup()` function, here are the differences between the two approaches
+Like with the `ido.opts.setup()` function, here are the differences between the two approaches

 ```lua
 -- With ido.layouts.setup()